syncfusion-content/javascript-docs/js/api/ejButton.md

-Displays the Button with rounded corners.
+Display the Button with rounded corners.

 #### Default Value